 • And finally, will it last a lifetime?

 When market risk is simply unacceptable, guaranteed principal-protected growth opportunities are the solution that most seniors will be well to adopt.
+Unprotected investments, like the kind that did so well for you as you were climbing the ladder and building your nest egg, have simply become too risky.

-Unprotected investments, like the kind that did so well for you as you were climbing the ladder and building your nest egg, simply become too risky.
 The break even math required to repair your portfolio from real or paper market losses is simply a risk you cannot afford to take, given the shorter time horizons that all retirees operate in.

-Portfolio Growth
+Pillar Three: Portfolio Growth

-Only after the your income requirements are met, and you enjoy adequate principal protection of the majority of your portfolio should you go on to the final goal: continued growing of assets.
+Only after your income requirements are met, and you enjoy adequate principal protection of the majority of your portfolio should you go on to the final goal: continued growing of assets.

 If there are assets that are available after the income needs have been met, it is advisable that retirees look for growth opportunities.

-The Elements of Personal Wealth Protection
+Wealth Protection